Cassie Lee (gymnast)

 Cassandra Lee (born October 15, 2005) is a Canadian artistic gymnast.
 She represented Canada at the 2024 Summer Olympics.
 She was part of the bronze medal-winning team at the 2023 Pan American Games.
+She is currently a member of the Iowa Hawkeyes Gymnastics team.

 Early life

 Lee was born in Toronto in 2005.

 Junior gymnastics career

 Lee competed at Elite Canada in the novice division in 2018; she finished 25th.
 She next competed at the 2018 Canadian Championships where she finished 16th.

 Lee made her international debut at the 2019 International Gymnix challenge cup.
 She finished 11th in the all-around.
 At the Canadian Championships Lee finished fourth in the all-around but third on uneven bars and floor exercise.
 Lee was selected to represent Canada at the inaugural junior World Championships alongside Clara Raposo and Okeri Katjivari.
 As a team they finished 12th and individually Lee finished 22nd in the all-around.